sshushliapin/Sitecore.FakeDb/README.md

 Imagine you have a product repository.
 The repository should be able to get a product by id.
 The implementation of the repository is 'thin' and does nothing else than calling a corresponding pipeline with proper arguments.
-The next example shows how to unit test the pipeline calls (please note that the pipeline is not defined in config file):
+The following example shows how to unit test the pipeline calls (please note that the pipeline is not defined in the config file):

 ``` csharp
 [Fact]